-A headmaster or designee has the authority to suspend students as appropriate.
-For students in third grade and above, suspensions last from one to five days depending on the severity of the infraction.
-All suspensions will require a parent meeting at which a remedial student discipline plan will be created.
-The school may request the parent attend (as a volunteer) a full day of class with the student upon return.
+All suspensions will require a parent meeting prior to re-entry at which a remedial student discipline plan will be created.
+The school may request the parent attend (as a volunteer) a full day of class with the student upon return or as an alternative to out-of-school suspension.
 The school may also require a risk assessment if the reasons for suspension merit it.